 At Furman, study away is considered to be any credit-bearing experience which requires students to spend a significant amount of time (more than 10 days) away from campus.
 Study away programs take many forms, limited only by the creativity of the faculty directors and the feasibility of new ideas.

-Some examples of programs that would not be considered official "study away" experiences are spring break service-learning trips (even when associated with a course), student organization tours, or courses requiring domestic field trips lasting several days.
+Some examples of programs that would not be considered official "study away" experiences are spring break service-learning trips, student organization tours, or courses requiring domestic field trips lasting several days.

 STUDY AWAY PROGRAM LEADER RESPONSIBILITIES